 In the months after his death, I read all of the poems, and a number of words and phrases struck me as characteristic of Pat.
 Eventually, the gleaned words suggested themselves as a new poem, and I hope Pat would approve of how I arranged his lines to make this collaborative text.
 Like the memorial collage pictured above, Born in Missouri is devoted to remembering my cousin’s interests, creativity, and sense of humor.
 He died much too soon.

 The spontaneous blending of the streams of ink as they met each other motivated me to select transparent papers for the collage.
-Not wanting to cover the ink tracks, I chose papers that would show off and interact with the colors resting underneath them.
+Not wanting to cover the ink tracks, I chose papers that would both show off and interact with the colors resting underneath them.

 I hope you enjoyed Ink Drip Patchwork!
 I highly recommend trying this fun art process.

-A mosaic of stones, coins, and jewellery had been growing in our front garden box since May, but it wasn’t until late August that the idea for a heart border took root.
+A mosaic of stones, coins, and jewellery had been growing in the front garden box since May, but it wasn’t until late August that the idea for a heart border took root.
 Heart-shattered by the hatred in Charlottesville that led to the death of Heather Heyer on August 12th, gathering these shards and bits of ephemera into a positive shape helped raise my spirits.
-A couple of weeks after the August mosaic-shaping, I was in the process of adding more buttons and beads when my neighbour and her four young daughters came over to look at the garden heart.

 Hoping that mosaic-embellishment might be entertaining for the children, I entrusted them with my box of decorations and went to fetch some glue.
 I was very grateful for the girls’ collaboration, for thanks to their sowing of beads, bedazzling of flowers, and gluing of googly eyes, the heart mosaic became more alive.
-Before taking off for a dinner engagement that evening, I went back inside the house to gather more supplies and offered them to the girls for their own outdoor art.
-By the time I returned from the outing, a box of soil containing the gorgeous composition below was sitting on my neighbor’s lawn.

 The following morning, a Saturday, the outdoor mosaic theme continued to evolve with the same box showcasing a new arrangement and the words Peace and Love.